Legal professions - Cyprus

 The profession of notary in Cyprus is unknown.
 The work normally carried out by notaries in Cyprus is carried out by lawyers.

 Other legal professions

-Registrars are appointed by the Supreme Court and are court officers who are usually advocates and have a legal background.
-Registrars have specific duties, as provided for under the relevant law.
-The most senior registrar is the registrar appointed by the Supreme Court shall be the head of the staff of the Court and shall have the general supervision of the Court.
+Registrars are appointed by the Supreme Court and are clerks of the Court usually from among lawyers and have good legal training.
+Registrars have specific duties as provided for by the relevant law.
+The most senior registrar or registrar appointed for this purpose by the Supreme Court shall be the head of the staff of the Court and shall have the general supervision of the Court.

-The title of paralegal is acquired on completion of 6 months’ work in a law firm and an application must be filed with the registrar of the District Court in whose district the law firm in which the candidate works is located.
+The qualification of a Bar Officer is obtained after completing the 6 months of employment in a law firm and upon submission of an application to the Registrar of the District Court of the Province in which the Bar Office in which the candidate or candidate works is located.